 Terry Devitt, editor

-Terry Devitt is a co-founder and the original editor of The Why Files.
-His day job is Director of Research Communications for the University of Wisconsin-Madison.
-A veteran science writer, his by-line has appeared in such venues as Astronomy, Orion, Electronic Learning, Muse, the Los Angeles Times Syndicate, the Milwaukee Journal, the Bulletin of the Howard Hughes Medical Institute, and the Wisconsin Academy Review.
+Terry Devitt is a co-founder and editor of The Why Files.
+He also directs Research Communications for the University of Wisconsin-Madison.
+An experienced science writer, his by-line has appeared in such venues as Astronomy, Orion, Electronic Learning, the children’s magazine Muse, the Los Angeles Times Syndicate, The Bulletin of the Howard Hughes Medical Institute, and the Wisconsin Academy Review.

 S.V.
 Medaris, designer / illustrator